/ / 11 Tips for Running in the Heat

 Should I Run Slower in the Heat?

-Everybody’s paces change when the weather warms, so expect to see slightly slower splits on your watch.
+Paces change when the weather warms, so expect to see slightly slower splits on your watch.
 It doesn’t mean you’re losing fitness or plateauing with your training – this is typical!
 Run off effort (read more about this tip below) and give your body time to adjust and adapt to warm weather training.

 Looking to adjust your paces?
 Use this temperature calculator as a guide to adjusting your speed for faster workouts.
 Keep in mind, this is simply a tool.
 If the effort ever feels like more than you should be exerting, back off a bit and modify.

-11 Tips to Make Running in the Heat More Bearable (and Fun!):
+11 Tips for Running in the Heat:

-Hydrate
+1. Hydrate

 Don’t risk the chance of becoming dehydrated.
 Feeling nauseous, cramping, and headaches are all signs of dehydration.

 A woman wearing a red tank top and navy blue shorts is standing outside after a run in the hot weather.
 She is smiling at the camera and wearing pink sunglasses.
 She is holding a purple handheld water bottle because she is running in the heat.
+There are brick buildings behind her.

-Paces that felt easy or more attainable in the cooler months will feel more challenging in the heat.
+Paces that felt easy or more attainable in the cooler months will likely feel more challenging in the heat.
 Because of this, modify your approach and aim to hit a certain effort level.
 For instance, if you have a tempo run, try running at a 6 or 7 effort on a scale of 1-10 instead of trying to hit a certain pace.
-Know that the pace will be different than what it is in cooler months – and that’s ok!
+Know that the pace will be different than what it is in cooler months – and that’s okay!
 Effort is what counts.

-This tip may help take any pressure you put on yourself regarding paces.
+Next, this tip may help take any pressure you put on yourself regarding paces.
 Switch the structure of your runs from distance-based to time-based.

 For example, let’s say in the cooler months you typically run ~10 min/mile for your easy effort.
-Instead of heading out to run “4 easy miles” (~40 minutes) during the summer, change the wording to “40 easy minutes” or “45 easy minutes”.
+Instead of heading out to run “4 easy miles” during the summer, change the wording to “40 easy minutes” or “45 easy minutes”.
 This way, you still cover a similar amount of mileage, yet there is less focus on pace.

 Typically, paths and trails in parks offer more trees for shade than running in a neighborhood or downtown.
 The shade will help keep you cool and shield your skin from the sun’s rays.

 When you do hit a stretch with no shade, remember it’s crucial to protect your eyes.
-I love these goodr sunglasses.
+I love these Goodr sunglasses.
 The lenses are polarized and they don’t slip or bounce!

 This is a path full of pedestrians and cyclists.
 There are trees all around it offering shade to those on the path.